|Tilt Range||Up to ± 45° depending on objective pole||Up to ± 20° (alpha and beta) depending on objective pole|

 Learn more about our microfabrication facilities here.

-All our MEMS chips are designed, fabricated, and tested in-house, and are available in our web store.Edit
+All our MEMS chips are designed, fabricated, and tested in-house, and are available in our web store for our customers.Edit

-Researches at the University of Pennsylvania transformed few-layers of MoS2 with residual polymers from the transfer process into a 2D material with well segregated areas formed of either pure MoS2 or carbon based-composites.
-The segregation happens at temperature > 1000 °C. Energy-dispersive X-ray spectroscopy (EDS) confirmed the chemical content of each segregated area.
-The example shows a dark-field STEM image at a temperature of 1000 °C, together with the EDS map proving the material segregation.
+Few-layer 2D MoS2 samples were transferred onto the open viewing area of the MEMS heating chip (Figure (a) ) layered with residual organic layers from the transfer process.
+Heating up the MoS2 sample to 1000°C resulted into a 2D material with well segregated MoSx quantum dot particles embedded in carbon based-composites and areas with pure MoS2 (Figures (b)-(d) ).
+Particles smaller than 10 nm were observed and many display hexagonal crystal facets.
+The segregation happens at temperatures >1000 °C. Energy-dispersive X-ray spectroscopy (EDS) confirmed the chemical content of each segregated area.
+The example shows a dark-field STEM image at a temperature of 1000 °C, together with the EDS map proving the elemental segregation.

 Customization & Service